PMW 2022-004 by Kenneth L. Gentry, Jr

-The New Testament is one embarrassing book.
+This is part 2 of a series on preterism and anti-semitism.
+According to some, the New Testament is one embarrassing book.
 How can anyone believe it?
 Not only is preterism anti-Semitic, but so is the New Testament.
-Christianity needs just to fold up, pack it away, and leave the world alone.
+Christianity just needs to fold up, pack it away, and leave the world alone.

 To criticize the preterist interpretation of Revelation as anti-Semitic because of its strong teaching against the Jews requires that you also criticize the Gospels and Acts on the same basis.
 Those liberals who charge that Revelation’s denunciations of Israel are anti-Semitic must also charge the Gospels and Acts as such.
 In fact, virtually every contemporary academic study dealing with the history of anti-Semitism traces the roots of modern anti-Semitism to these books.
 See for example:

 • John Dominic Crossan, Who Killed Jesus?
 Exposing the Roots of Anti-Semitism in the Gospel Story (San Francisco: HarperSanFrancisco, 1995) .

 • Dan Cohn-Sherbok, The Crucified Jew: Twenty Centuries of Anti-Semitism (Grand Rapids: Eerdmans, 1992).